 It means that you probably used too much butter concerning the amount of flour.
 The streusel dough melted during baking and turned into a significant layer of dough instead of individual crumbles.

 To make sure your crumbles are crispy, follow the recipe with the right proportions of ingredients.
-You can also add quick oats, chopped nuts to increase the crumble crispiness.
+You can also add quick oats, and chopped nuts to increase the crumble crispiness.

 There are three reasons why the streusel is too dry.
-The amount of fat is too little, or the dough is under-mixed, or the streusel is over-baked.
+The amount of fat is too little, the dough is under-mixed, or the streusel is over-baked.

 To make the savory streusel, mix equal amounts of flour and cold butter.
 Add grated Parmesan and spices as desired.
 It is essential to make smaller pieces of the crumble.